Bhavisha-06/Vision-Transformers-A-comprehensive-study/Predecessors/CNNs/README.md

 ## Overview of CNN Evolution

-### LeNet (1989)
+### LeNet (1989-1998)
 - **Pioneer of Convolutional Neural Networks**
 - Developed by Yann LeCun
+- Series of CNN Archtectures (The most successful LeNet5 Model will be discussed in detail)
-- First successful application of CNNs to handwritten digit recognition
+- First successful application of CNNs to handwritten digit recognition on grayscale images
 - Introduced key CNN concepts: convolutional layers, pooling, and fully connected layers
 - Laid the groundwork for future deep learning in computer vision